★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Global video entertainment content and distribution (streaming, TV networks, film/TV studios)

-Revenue_share and operating_profit_share are computed from FY2025 segment revenues and segment operating income disclosed in Disney's FY2025 Q4 earnings release (SEC Exhibit 99.1).
-Denominator uses the sum of segment revenues (pre-eliminations) and sum of segment operating income.
+Revenue_share and operating_profit_share are computed from Q2 fiscal 2026 segment revenues and segment operating income disclosed in Disney's Form 10-Q for the quarter ended 2026-03-28.
+Denominator uses the sum of segment revenues before eliminations and the sum of segment operating income.

 Content Rights Currency